loeeeee/immich-in-lxc/README.md

 As for postgresql, visit [official guide](https://www.postgresql.org/download/linux/ubuntu/) for latest guide on installing postgresql 16 and adding extension repo, as immich depends on a vector extension.

+**Important Note:** Starting with Immich v1.133.0, the project has migrated from pgvecto.rs to [VectorChord](https://github.com/tensorchord/VectorChord) for better performance and stability.
+This migration is automatic for new installations, but existing users may need to follow migration steps.

 ```bash
 apt install -y postgresql-common
 /usr/share/postgresql-common/pgdg/apt.postgresql.org.sh
 apt install -y postgresql-17 postgresql-17-pgvector
 ```

+**Note:** The `postgresql-17-pgvector` package is still required as VectorChord includes pgvector compatibility.
+This ensures smooth operation and future compatibility.

 To prepare the database, we need to make some configuration.